-- FSM eligibility start date - FSM eligibility end date
+- · 'FSM' eligibility start date

+- 'FSM' eligibility end date

-Country of UK (this will be system generated and will not require any data entry by schools)
+- Country of UK (this will be system generated and will not require any data entry by schools)

-These data items will be collected for pupils within the scope of the collections on roll on census day and with any periods of FSM eligibility that were live at any point since the previous census; that is: those with:
+These data items will be collected for pupils within the scope of the collections on roll on census day and with any periods of 'FSM' eligibility that were live at any point since the previous census, those with:

-- a) an FSM eligibility start date on or before the current census day and no FSM eligibility end date (eligibility on-going on census day); or - b) an FSM eligibility end date from the first day after the previous census and on or before the current census day
+- a) an 'FSM' eligibility start date on or before the current census day and no 'FSM' eligibility end date (eligibility on-going on census day); or - b) an 'FSM' eligibility end date from the first day after the previous census and on or before the current census day

-For each termly census the relevant periods form which we are collecting periods of eligibility are as follows:
+For each termly census the relevant period's form that we are collecting periods of eligibility are as follows:

-- 2016 autumn school census: any periods that started on, or before, the 6 October 2016 where the FSM end date is either not present (that is: currently eligible) or between 20 May 2016 and 6 October 2016 (inclusive) - 2017 spring school census: any periods that started on, or before, the 19 January 2017 where the FSM end date is either not present (that is: currently eligible) or between 7 October 2016 and 19 January 2017 (inclusive) - 2017 summer school census: any periods that started on, or before, the 18 May 2017 where the FSM end date is either not present (that is: currently eligible) or between 20 January 2017 and 18 May 2017 (inclusive)
+- 2017 autumn school census: any periods that started on, or before, the 5 October 2017 where the 'FSM' end date is either not present (currently eligible) or between 19 May 2017 and 5 October 2017 (inclusive) - 2018 spring school census: any periods that started on, or before, the 18 January 2018 where the 'FSM' end date is either not present (currently eligible) or between 6 October 2017 and 18 January 2018 (inclusive) - 2018 summer school census: any periods that started on, or before, the 17 May 2018 where the 'FSM' end date is either not present (currently eligible) or between 19 January 2018 and 17 May 2018 (inclusive)

-Where schools have FSM eligibility flagged for a pupil in their systems they must ensure their systems are updated to include an FSM start date ready for collection in the 2016 to 2017 school census and, where appropriate, transfer in common transfer files (CTF).
+Where schools have 'FSM' eligibility flagged for a pupil in their systems they must ensure their systems are updated to include an 'FSM' start date ready for collection in the 2017 to 2018 school census and, where appropriate, transfer in common transfer files (CTF).

-Multiple FSM eligibility start and end dates falling within the periods above are returned where applicable.
-For example: if a pupil had been eligible for FSM from 1 September 2014 until 31 October 2016 and then became eligible again from 1 December 2016 then the following would be returned in the 2017 spring census:
+Multiple 'FSM' eligibility start and end dates falling within the periods above are returned where applicable.
+For example: if a pupil had been eligible for 'FSM' from 1 September 2015 until 31 October 2017 and then became eligible again from 1 December 2017 then the following would be returned in the 2018 spring census:

-- for the first period of eligibility: - FSM eligibility start date of 01/09/2014 and FSM eligibility end date of 31/10/2016; and - for the second period of eligibility: - FSM eligibility start date of 01/12/2016 and no FSM eligibility end date
+- for the first period of eligibility: - 'FSM' eligibility start date of 01/09/2015 and 'FSM' eligibility end date of 31/10/2017; and - for the second period of eligibility: - 'FSM' eligibility start date of 01/12/2017 and no 'FSM' eligibility end date

-(b) Eligibility for free school meals
+5.3.7.2 Eligibility for free school meals

-Periods of FSM eligibility for pupils are recorded where a claim for free school meals has been made by them or on their behalf and either
+Periods of 'FSM' eligibility for pupils are recorded where a claim for free school meals has been made by them or on their behalf and either